Poulbi/compenhance/computerenhance.md

 1. Block based with begin and end (also found in commercial profilers)
 2. Marker based, where deltas are computed implicitly by the order they go in.

+- BeginProfile()
+- EndAndPrintProfile()
+- static_assert(__COUNTER__ < ArrayCount(profiler::Anchors))

 # 58. [Monday Q&A #18 (2023-07-03)](https://www.computerenhance.com/p/monday-q-and-a-18-2023-07-03)
+Some games have locality (e.g., 1000 players are rarely in the same location) Relative terms: "Who is doing better?"

+Doing manual work + debug utility is fine. -> almost as good.
+"When it gets really complicated that is often a sign that it is not supported.
+The only code worth coding is simple code.
+Just move one."

+Reordering does happens mostly with small sets of instructions/effects.

+Global namespace is easier to use.
+Because you need to be able to deploy markers very easily.
+It is going to be compiled out anyway.
+17:37

 # 59. [Profiling Nested Blocks](https://www.computerenhance.com/p/profiling-nested-blocks)
 # 60. [Monday Q&A #19 (2023-07-10)](https://www.computerenhance.com/p/monday-q-and-a-19-2023-07-10)
 # 61. [Profiling Recursive Blocks](https://www.computerenhance.com/p/profiling-recursive-blocks)